Friday read! “Cup and Table” by Tim Pratt

 Illustration by Galen Dara at Lightpseed Magazine.
 Read here.

-This entry posted in Fiction, Recommended Reading.
+This entry was posted in Fiction, Recommended Reading.
 Bookmark the permalink.